redis/redis-doc/commands/auth.md

 This form authenticates against the password set with `requirepass`.
 With this configuration, Redis will deny any command executed by unauthenticated clients.
-New connections always begin as unauthenticated, but can call `AUTH` to authenticate.
+New connections always begin as unauthenticated but can call `AUTH` to authenticate.

 If the password provided via `AUTH` matches the password in the configuration file, the server replies with the `OK` status code and starts accepting commands.
 Otherwise, an error is returned and the client needs to try a new password.